splunk/addonfactory-workflow-requirement-files-unit-tests/test_lib/sa-commoninformationmodel/README.md

-ReadMe
+#ReadMe
 Splunk Common Information Model 4.18.1

-Copyright (C) 2005-2018 Splunk Inc. All rights reserved.

 * For the Release Notes, What's New, and Getting Started documentation for this release see: http://docs.splunk.com/Documentation/CIM/

+Copyright (C) 2021 Splunk Inc. All rights reserved.